-Concierge Medicine 101: What is it?
+Concierge Medicine Definition: What is it?
 How does it work?

 Concierge medicine.
 Membership medicine.
 Boutique medicine.
-You may have heard any of these names and wondered what the difference is among them and what this type of care really means.
+You may have heard any of these names and wondered what the difference is between them and what this type of care really means.

 What is the definition of concierge medicine?